Last Updated on September 30, 2024 by Kittredge Cherry

 “Henri Nouwen” by Jeremy Steven Whitner

-A frazzled rainbow halo suggests Nouwen’s inner turmoil over his own gay desires in a 2020 portrait by North Carolina artist Jeremy Whitner.
-He is a gay Christian mystic in process for ministry with the Disciples of Christ.
+A frazzled rainbow halo suggests Nouwen’s inner turmoil over his own gay desires in a 2020 portrait by North Carolina artist Jeremy Whitner, a gay Christian mystic and ordained minister with the Disciples of Christ.
+He has a master of divinity degree from Union Presbyterian Seminary.

 Henri Nouwen traveled the world